 How can DTCC help?

-DTCC’s Global Trade Repository (GTR) is the largest trade repository in the world supporting over 6000 customers globally.
-DTCC’s GTR will be entering the securities financing market as a registered trade repository and will enable clients to meet their reporting obligations under SFTR.
+DTCC’s Global Trade Repository (GTR) is the largest trade repository (TR) in the world supporting over 6000 customers globally.
+DTCC’s GTR will be entering the securities financing market as a registered TR and will enable clients to meet their reporting obligations under SFTR.

 SFTR will require all parties to a repo transaction to be identified with an LEI.

-The GMEI utility, owned and operated by Business Entity Data (BED) B.V., a wholly owned subsidiary of DTCC and a LEI Operating Unit (LOU) accredited by the Global Legal Entity Identifier Foundation (GLEIF), is a global best-in-class solution enabling organizations with multiple legal entity subsidiaries and affiliates to register and maintain reference data for all of their entities in a single location.
+The GMEI utility, owned and operated by Business Entity Data (BED) B.V., a wholly owned subsidiary of DTCC, is the largest Global LEI Foundation (GLEIF)-accredited Local Operating Unit enabling organizations with multiple legal entity subsidiaries and affiliates to register and maintain reference data for all their entities in a single location.

 To find out more about the GMEI Utility, visit gmeiutility.org.

-The CTM platform supports LEI’s and the provision and exchange of reporting information.
-This includes transactional data, Standing Settlement Instructions (SSI) data and CRD data enrichment.
+CTM supports LEIs and the provision and exchange of reporting information.
+This includes transactional data, Standing Settlement Instructions (SSI) data and common reference data (CRD) data enrichment.

 CTM provides clients the ability to match buy/sell-back and single security bilateral repos.
 Workflows and matching fields cater to repo specific trade processing activities.

-CTM also enables the enrichment of Standing Settlement Instructions for repo transaction data via ALERT and the reporting information exchange for UTI and LEI data.
+CTM also enables the enrichment of SSIs for repo transaction data via ALERT and the reporting information exchange for UTI and LEI data.